 The Stevens Creek Reservoir provides approximately 25 RMs of shallow, littoral, and shoreline habitat for cool and warm water fish species and other aquatic species (e.g., aquatic macroinvertebrates, amphibians, and aquatic reptiles), extending 13 miles upstream to the Thurmond Dam and 12 miles into Stevens Creek.
 The surface area of the reservoir is 2,400 acres at the normal full pond EL 187.5 feet (FERC 1995).
 Habitat in the Stevens Creek Reservoir is characterized by shallow, clear water with numerous stumps, snags, and aquatic macrophyte (i.e., rooted plants) beds; however, the Stevens Creek arm of the reservoir can be more turbid (FERC 1995).
 Substrates consist mostly of sand and silt (FERC 1995).
 The gradient of the river bottom is gently sloped near the Stevens Creek Dam but becomes moderately steep in areas upstream of the Route 28 bridge (FERC 1995).
-The Savannah River at the Stevens Creek Dam is approximately 3,500-feet-wide with numerous islands and shoreline habitats.
+The Savannah River at the Stevens Creek Dam is approximately 3,500 feet wide with numerous islands and shoreline habitats.

 The 1-mile-long reach of the Savannah River immediately downstream of the Stevens Creek Project is impounded by the Augusta Project and is included in the proposed FERC-designated boundary of the Augusta Project.
-The Savannah River in this reach is generally shallow and narrow with numerous islands and former shoal habitat (FERC 1995).
+The Savannah River in this 1-mile reach is generally shallow and narrow with numerous islands and former shoal habitat (FERC 1995).
 Substrates in the reach include rock outcrops, boulders, sand, and silt (Entrix 2002a).
-Macrophyte beds are common, especially downstream of the Interstate 20 bridge (FERC 1995).
-Discharge from the Stevens Creek Project typically ranges from 4,500 to 8,300 cfs under normal flow conditions.
-Previous research by DESC documented that water depths of five feet or more are common throughout the reach (FERC 1995).
-Water depth may exceed ten feet, depending on river flow conditions (Entrix 2002a).
+Both submerged and emergent macrophyte beds are common (FERC 1995).
+Previous research by DESC documented that water depths of 5 feet or more are common throughout the reach (FERC 1995).
+Water depth may exceed 10 feet, depending on river flow conditions (Entrix 2002a).
+FERC notes that the upper portion of this 1-mile stretch, directly below the Stevens Creek Project dam, retains riverine characteristics with respect to flow velocities; however, depths throughout most of the 1-mile reach are controlled by backwaters of the Augusta Project's dam.

-A more recent evaluation of aquatic habitats within the Stevens Creek Project were described in the 2022 draft Aquatic Habitat Whitepaper (Appendix E-3).
+A more recent evaluation of aquatic habitats within the Stevens Creek Project were described in the 2022 Aquatic Habitat Whitepaper (Appendix E-7).
 The impounded portions of the Savannah River within the Stevens Creek Project boundary can generally be separated into two habitat reaches, approximately divided where Highway 28 crosses the river.
 The upstream reach just below Thurmond Dam is relatively deep, directly receives the peaking flows from USACE dam operations, and contains a mix of gravels and sands with occasional cobble.
-As the Savannah River approaches Highway 28, the Savannah River slows and shallows.
+As the Savannah

+River approaches Highway 28, the Savannah River slows and shallows.
 Substrates transition from gravels and coarse sand to fine sands and accumulated sediments.
 Aquatic vegetation can be found in the shallow areas and bank margins.
 Submerged woody structure can be found along the banks and is generally most abundant in areas with steep banks.
 Downstream of Highway 28, the Savannah River widens, slows, and the river channel is less consolidated.
 Sediment deposition is heavy within this reach with sand, silt, and accumulated organics dominating the substrate.
-Aquatic vegetation is widespread, dense, and further contributes to sediment capture and retention within Stevens Creek Reservoir (Appendix E-3).
+Aquatic vegetation is widespread, dense, and further contributes to sediment capture and retention within Stevens Creek Reservoir (Appendix E-7).